§ 108A-68.2. Beneficiary lock-in program for certain controlled substances.

 (d) This section does not apply to any lock-in program for Medicaid beneficiaries who are not enrolled in a Prepaid Health Plan.

-(e) A Prepaid Health Plan may develop a lock‑in program for Medicaid beneficiaries who meet any of the following criteria:
+(e) A PHP shall develop a lock-in program for Medicaid beneficiaries who meet any of the following criteria:

-(1) Have filled six or more prescriptions for covered substances in a period of two consecutive months.
+(1) Have filled 10 or more prescriptions for covered substances in a period of two consecutive months when not medically necessary.

-(2) Have received prescriptions for covered substances from three or more providers in a period of two consecutive months.
+(2) Have received prescriptions for covered substances from four or more prescribers in a period of two consecutive months when not medically necessary.

 (f) A lock-in program developed pursuant to subsection (e) of this section shall comply with all of the following:

-(1) A beneficiary shall not be subject to the lock‑in program until the Prepaid Health Plan has notified the beneficiary in writing that the beneficiary will be subject to the lock‑in program.
+(1) A beneficiary shall not be subject to the lock-in program until the PHP has notified the beneficiary in writing that the beneficiary will be subject to the lock-in program and the beneficiary has been provided an opportunity for a hearing.

-(2) A beneficiary subject to the lock‑in program shall be given the opportunity to select a single prescriber and a single pharmacy from a list of prescribers and pharmacies in the Prepaid Health Plan's provider network.
-For any beneficiary who fails to select a single prescriber, the Prepaid Health Plan shall use algorithmic guidelines to assign the beneficiary a single prescriber from a list of prescribers in the Prepaid Health Plan's network.
-For any beneficiary who fails to select a single pharmacy, the Prepaid Health Plan shall use algorithmic guidelines to assign the beneficiary a single pharmacy from a list of pharmacies in the Prepaid Health Plan's network.
+(2) A beneficiary subject to the lock-in program shall be given the opportunity to select a single prescriber and a single pharmacy from a list of prescribers and pharmacies in the PHP's provider network.
+In accordance with 42 C.F.R. § 431.54(e), the beneficiary may be allowed to select up to two prescribers and two pharmacies when medically necessary as designated by the State.
+For any beneficiary who fails to select prescribers or pharmacies, the PHP shall use algorithmic guidelines to assign the beneficiary prescribers or pharmacies enrolled in the PHP's network.

-(3) A beneficiary shall not be required to use the single prescriber or single pharmacy selected for the lock‑in program to obtain prescriptions drugs covered by the Medicaid program or the Prepaid Health Plan that are not covered substances.
+(3) A beneficiary shall not be required to use the prescribers or pharmacies selected for the lock-in program to obtain prescriptions drugs covered by the Medicaid program or the PHP that are not covered substances.